-Dark emerges from stealth with unique “deployless” software model – TechCrunch
+Dark emerges from stealth with unique ‘deployless’ software model – TechCrunch

-Dark has been keeping its startup in the dark for the last couple of years while it has built a unique kind of platform, it calls “deployless” software development.
-If you build your application in Dark’s language inside of Dark’s editor, the reward is you can deploy it automatically on Dark infrastructure on Google Cloud Platform without worrying about all of the typical underlying deployment tasks.
+Dark has been keeping its startup in the dark for the last couple of years while it has built a unique kind of platform it calls “deployless” software development.
+If you build your application in Dark’s language inside of Dark’s editor, the reward is you can deploy it automatically on Dark’s infrastructure on Google Cloud Platform without worrying about all of the typical underlying deployment tasks.

 The company emerged from stealth today and announced $3.5 million in seed funding, which it actually received back in 2017.
 The founders have spent the last couple of years building this rather complex platform.